 Related SDGs (Target Numbers) Initiatives by Mitsui & Co.
-Activities for FY 2017 Image: Second system Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all (4.5, 4.7, 4.b) Image: Second system Strengthen the means of implementation and revitalize the global partnership for sustainable development (17.16, 17.17) We strive to build better mutual understanding between Mitsui and the young people who will lead the next generation in various countries where Mitsui operates its businesses by providing Mitsui-endowed lecture programs at universities and training programs in Japan, and disbursing scholarships.
+Activities for FY 2017 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all (4.5, 4.7, 4.b) Strengthen the means of implementation and revitalize the global partnership for sustainable development (17.16, 17.17) We strive to build better mutual understanding between Mitsui and the young people who will lead the next generation in various countries where Mitsui operates its businesses by providing Mitsui-endowed lecture programs at universities and training programs in Japan, and disbursing scholarships.
 In addition, we engage in activities to allow these young people to broaden their horizons and knowledge as next-generation global leaders, and to build various networks.
 Support for local communities and mine employees through a scholarship program and Japanese language program, etc., implemented by Mitsui Coal Holdings/Mitsui Iron Ore Corp.
 (Australia).
 (4.5) Support for education programs, activities to introduce Japanese language education and Japanese culture, and other such activities through Mitsui Bussan do Brasil Foundation (Brazil).
 (4.7) Implementation of a science education program at elementary schools near an iron ore development project owned by Mitsui Iron Ore Development (Australia).
 (4.b) Continuation of personnel exchange training program with Vale (290 participants since 2003; 7 trainees sent to Vale, and 8 trainees accepted from Vale in the fiscal year ended March 2018).
 (17.16) Continuation of personnel exchange training program with China Baowu Steel Group Corporation (BAOWU) (153 accepted from BAOWU, and 546 trainees sent to BAOWU since 1992; 13 accepted from BAOWU, and 20 sent to BAOWU in the fiscal year ended March 2018) (China).
 (17.17) Continued participation in scholarship program run by Takatuf Oman to support Omani students in studying abroad (Oman).
 (4.b) Disbursement of scholarships to enable students from the University of Lurio to study in Japan (Mozambique).
-(4.b) Support for short-term training programs in Japan for university students from Australia and Russia, and high school and university students from Myanmar (40 trainees).
-(4.7) Implementation of Scholarships and accommodation for overseas students in Japan through the Mitsui Bussan Trade Promotion Foundation (10 participants).
-(4.b) Support for Indonesian students in Japan through the Mitsui-Bussan Scholarship Program for Japanese and U.S. professionals through participants.
-(4.b) Implementation of the Young Professional Leadership Program for Japanese and U.S. professionals through participation in the TOMODACHI Initiative arranged by the U.S.
+(4.b) Disbursement of scholarships to 453 students in 26 Brazilian schools in Japan.
+(4.5) Support for short-term training programs in Japan for university students from Australia and Russia, and high school and university students from Myanmar (40 trainees).
+(4.7) Implementation of SASUGAKU Academy and Mitsui's forests (71 participants in tota (4.7) Provision of scholarships and accommodation for overseas students in Japan through the Mitsui Bussan Trade Promotion Foundation (10 participants).
+(4.b) Support for Indonesian students in Japan through the Mitsui-Bussan Scholarship Program for Indonesia (12 participants).
+(4.b) Implementation of the Young Professional Leadership Program for Japanese and U.S. professionals through participants in total from Japan and the U.S.) (17.1 increase their competitive edge within Japan.
+(17.16)